-- Position the Bahrain eGovernment programme logo in the upper right corner - The eGovernment website should be loaded in a new browser window - Logo must have an Alt text - Show the logo in a reasonable size and should be prominent than the items around it so it gets first attention when users enter the site - GIF file of resolution 72 pixels/inch is recommended - Should be scalable to any size without losing any image quality or visual impact - It should be used as an official symbol and any alteration, distortion, re-creation, translation, or misuse should be prohibited
+- Position the Bahrain eGovernment programme Logo at an appropriate place that is easily accessible to the visitors - The eGovernment website should be loaded in a new browser window - Logo must have an Alt text - Show the logo in a reasonable size and should be prominent than the items around it so it gets first attention when users enter the site - GIF file of resolution 72 pixels/inch is recommended - Should be scalable to any size without losing any image quality or visual impact or misuse should be prohibited

-Alignment with Header: English pages: Horizontal - far right; vertical - top available content areas on one page in order to provide them instant access to those site pages.
+It should be used as an official symbol and any alteration, distortion, re-creation, translation, available content areas on one page in order to provide them instant access to those site pages.
 Site maps should be provided with a clean, simple view of the user interface and the available content by providing links to every page in one place.